FourSee/rails5_skeleton/README.md

 We also need to only send email to users who want to get email.

 Use whatever gems, email providers, ActiveJob adapters, etc. you'd like to enable this feature.

+## To complete this task

+1. Fork the repository
+1. Clone locally
+1. Setup Postgres and Redis (if you haven't already)
+1. Implement the feature
+1. Open a pull request back to this repository